 Juvenile Through-Delta Survival

-The analysis of the potential for negative effects to juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018; see further discussion for winter-run Chinook salmon), found that during the main period of juvenile spring-run Chinook salmon occurrence in the Delta (i.e., April–May; see Table 11A-5 in Appendix 11A), there was essentially no difference in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (see Table perry1 in winter-run analysis).
-Overall, during the broader spring-run juvenile migration including the earlier winter/early spring period of lower abundance (i.e., December–March), differences were small (0–2% less under the alternatives; Table perry1).
+The analysis of the potential for negative effects to juvenile Chinook salmon through-Delta survival, as assessed by the spreadsheet implementation of the through-Delta survival function formulated by Perry et al. (2018; see further discussion for winter-run Chinook salmon), found that during the main period of juvenile spring-run Chinook salmon occurrence in the Delta (i.e., April–May; see Table 11A-5 in Appendix 11A), there was essentially no difference in mean through-Delta survival between Alternatives 1, 2, and 3 and the NAA (Table 11-15 in winter-run analysis).
+Overall, during the broader spring-run juvenile migration including the earlier winter/early spring period of lower abundance (i.e., December–March), differences were small (0–2% less under Alternatives 1, 2, and 3; Table 11-15).

 As described for winter-run Chinook salmon, note that the spreadsheet implementation of the Perry et al. (2018) model does not account for the variability in coefficient estimates (Figure 6 of Perry et al. 2018), which would likely give appreciable overlap of estimates in through-Delta survival between the NAA and the alternative scenarios, particularly in relation to the relatively small differences between alternatives.